-- Occupational Competency: Tutors should demonstrate a clear understanding of the subject matter.
+- Occupational Competency: Tutors should demonstrate a clear understanding of child development including up-to-date knowledge.
 This competence should enable them to effectively impart knowledge and practical skills to learners. - Qualifications: Tutors should hold qualifications at a level that is at least one level higher than the qualification they are teaching.
-This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners.
+This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners. - Relevant Industry Experience: In addition to academic qualifications, tutors must have a minimum of three years of relevant, hands-on experience working in infant mental health.